shes73/CrystalShift/README.md

 ## Usage warnings
 - First of all, always check all input and output data.
 This applies not only to the CrystalShift, but in general to all programs. :)

-- Please note that the cell must contain all molecules according to the symmetry operations.
+- ote that the cell must contain all molecules according to the symmetry operations.
 Otherwise, use spetial option #0 to fulfill cell with all required molecules before processing the file.

 - I strongly recommend not to change the basis and create a supercell at the same time.
 When you change the basis, CrystalShift does not write new atomic coordinates into the structure, whereas when you create a supercell, the new atomic positions are written and saved.
 In a small number of test cases, the basis change and supercell generation work well, but it has not been thoroughly tested yet.